no-dap/capacitor-notification-extensions/README.md

     Get data from `yourMessagePayload.apns.payload.aps.custom_data`. [(Check how payload parsed)](https://github.com/no-dap/capacitor-notification-extensions/blob/master/ios/Plugin/Plugin.swift#L53)

 ---
-Both platforms' payload should contains keys below.
+Both platforms' payload should contain keys below.
 - isShown: Optional, boolean string('true' or 'false'), always true if not exists.
 - body: Optional, string, body of notification message
 - title: Optional, string, title of notification message
-- filter: Optional, comma-separated string, hide notifification if matched filter with false value exists.
+- filter: Optional, comma-separated string, hide notification if matched filter with false value exists.
 - Any other data you that want to use in your application

 ### Filters
-All key-value based filters which is added or removed by addFilters and removeFilters method will be saved in local database.
+All key-value based filters which is added or removed by addFilters and removeFilters method will be saved in the local database.
 There are two filters that specially checks before show notification, which is time-based filter and logged-in filter.
 - logged-in filter
-    If you add filter with key `is_logged_in`, this filter will be always checked on message received even if payload doesn't contains filter key.
+    If you add a filter with key `is_logged_in`, this filter will always be checked on a message received even if payload doesn't contain filter key.
 - time-based filter
-    If you add a filter with addTimeFilter method, three rows will be generated in local database. (filter_start_from, filter_end_at, is_time_filter_on)
+    If you add a filter with addTimeFilter method, three rows will be generated in the local database. (filter_start_from, filter_end_at, is_time_filter_on)
-    This filter will be always check on message received even if payload doesn't contains filter key.
+    This filter will always be checked on a message received even if payload doesn't contain filter key.
-    addTimeFilter method only
+    addTimeFilter method only takes string with `HH:mm` format and will raise some validation error if is malformed.

 ### Usage
 In your js application,